mvanwinkleias/blog_posts/2023-07-09-git_environment_setup/2023-07-09-setting_up_git_accounts.md

 I have some tools and processes around managing code associated with those accounts.

+It comprises of 3 basic things that work together:

+* A filesystem layout
+* An SSH config file
+* A script that checks things out into "the right place".

 ## ~/src/git layout

 One of the first things I do when I'm bootstraping a git environment